2025

 A lower hospital admission threshold for patients with learning disabilities is required.
 Furthermore, doctor's discharge instructions and safety netting advice for non-medical care staff must be clear and actionable.

-The Department for Health and Social Care acknowledges the concerns but states that these matters are more appropriately addressed by NHS England directly, who will provide a full and comprehensive …
+The Department of Health and Social Care acknowledges the concerns raised but states that NHS England will provide a full response, as the concerns are more appropriately addressed by them.

 All Responded